While some people are having a great experience, others are running into problems on their iPhone SE 2.

 If you’re having issues on your iPhone SE 2, you can sometimes downgrade the software in an attempt to improve the device’s performance.

-If your phone is struggling on iOS 14.0.1 or iOS 14.0, keep an eye out for new software.
+If your phone is struggling, keep an eye out for new software.

-Apple is working on an iOS 14.2 for the iPhone SE 2.
-The software is currently in beta testing and the milestone upgrade should carry new features and bug fixes for some of iOS 14’s initial problems.
+Apple is working on an iOS 14.5 for the iPhone SE 2.
+The software is currently in beta testing and the milestone upgrade should carry new features and bug fixes for some of iOS 14’s lingering issues.

-We don’t have an iOS 14.2 release date yet but you can download the beta onto your phone right now if you can’t wait.
+We don’t have an iOS 14.5 release date yet but you can download the beta onto your phone right now if you can’t wait.
+We expect the official release to take place sometime in early spring.

-If you’re feeling nervous about the move from iOS 13 to iOS 14 or iOS 14.0 to iOS 14.0.1, you might want to wait for the next version of iOS 14 to arrive.
+If you’re feeling nervous about the move from your current version of iOS 14 to iOS 14.4, you might want to wait for the next version of iOS 14 to arrive.

 In addition to those patches, iOS 14 comes with some security and privacy upgrades including improvements to Home/HomeKit and Safari.